ytnobody/Otogiri/README.md

 Specified code is called internally when called insert(), update(), and delete().

+`$db` is Otogiri instance, you can use Otogiri's method in deflate logic.

 # METHODS

 ## new

     my $db = Otogiri->new( connect_info => [$dsn, $dbuser, $dbpass] );

 Instantiate and connect to db.
-Then, it returns [DBIx::Otogiri](http://search.cpan.org/perldoc?DBIx::Otogiri) object.
+Then, it returns [DBIx::Otogiri](https://metacpan.org/pod/DBIx::Otogiri) object.

 Please see ATTRIBUTE section.